Updated July 2, 2021.

-More here: 10 Reasons to Visit Hawaii’s Big Island
+More here: 10 Reasons to Visit the Island of Hawai’i

 Kauai is the most beautiful place I’ve ever been, and it’s my favorite Hawaiian island!
 Kauai is the oldest of Hawaii’s islands, but its volcanoes are now extinct.
 It’s called the Garden Isle, and one look at its lush, green Na’Pali coast will show you why.
 It’s also the only island that was never conquered by Kamehameha I. He tried many times to invade Kauai but never succeeded!
 The island eventually negotiated with Kamehameha I on their own terms!

 Just outside the town of Lihue, you’ll find the ancient, legendary, huge Menehune Fishpond.
 Hawaiian fishponds were used to catch fish (some still are today), and this is one of the largest in the islands.
 It’s on the National Register of Historic Places, and legend has it the Menehune, or Hawaiian “little people” built it in one night!
 You can see it by kayak, or if you prefer a big-picture view, you can see it from the lookout on Hulemalu Road.